syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

-N> For custom appointment, You can pass e.Appointment.Data as a param, you can get the custom appointment details from `Data` property of `ScheduleAppointment`.
+N> For custom appointment, You can pass e.Appointment.Data as a param, you can get the custom appointment details from the `Data` property of `ScheduleAppointment`.
-If an specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appointment exception.
+If a specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appointment exception.

 ### How to get occurrence appointment at the specified date?
 Gets an occurrence at the specified date within a series of recurring appointments.

-To get specific appointment by using the following event and passing parameter as `Scheduler`, Specified `Appointment` and specified `DateTime`.
+To get a specific appointment by using the following event and passing a parameter as `Scheduler`, Specified `Appointment` and specified `DateTime`.

 {% tabs %}
 {% highlight c# %}